Golden Minerals Company [AUMN] stock Downgrade by ROTH Capital analyst, price target now $0.40

 Reflecting on the efficiency of the workforce at the company, Golden Minerals Company [AUMN] managed to generate an average of -$31,682 per employee.
 Receivables Turnover for the company is 16.39 with a Total Asset Turnover recorded at a value of 0.59.Golden Minerals Company’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.80 and a Current Ratio set at 0.90.

 There are presently around $1 million, or 36.20% of AUMN stock, in the hands of institutional investors.
-The top three institutional holders of AUMN stocks are: ETF MANAGERS GROUP, LLC with ownership of 1,277,582, which is approximately 22.598% of the company’s market cap and around 0.70% of the total institutional ownership; CVI HOLDINGS, LLC, holding 1,021,257 shares of the stock with an approximate value of $225000.0 in AUMN stocks shares; and VANGUARD GROUP INC, currently with $216000.0 in AUMN stock with ownership of nearly 0% of the company’s market capitalization.
+The top three institutional holders of AUMN stocks are: ETF MANAGERS GROUP, LLC with ownership of 1,524,317, which is approximately 19.313% of the company’s market cap and around 0.70% of the total institutional ownership; VANGUARD GROUP INC, holding 959,790 shares of the stock with an approximate value of $0.23 million in AUMN stocks shares; and COMMONWEALTH EQUITY SERVICES, LLC, currently with $0.07 million in AUMN stock with ownership of nearly 0% of the company’s market capitalization.